 Could you name the current CEO of Coca-Cola or Johnson & Johnson off the top of your head?
 For every Steve Jobs or Elon Musk, there are a thousand faceless CEOs whose names you’ll never know.
 They might be the face of their company, but they’re not the face of their brand.

-Conversely, the hiring process for a nonprofit executive director, a college president, or a head of school is typically a public process where everyone in the community has the opportunity to meet the finalists.
-Because you want everyone to feel invested in the choice that has been made, the vast majority of your community often develops a parasocial relationship with your leader.
+Conversely, the hiring process for a nonprofit executive director, a college president, or a head of school is typically public.
+Everyone in the community has the opportunity to meet the finalists.
+Your community often develops a parasocial relationship with your leader because they feel invested in the choice.

 Not unlike relationships we have with celebrities, athletes, and public figures, our relationships with leaders of our beloved nonprofits, schools, and colleges, especially founders, are sometimes based on projected versions of them versus substantive interactions.
-Sure, you may shake their hand during a tour of the office or sit in on a meeting with them for a presentation or board meeting, but that doesn’t mean you actually know them as a person outside of that role.
+Sure, you may shake their hand during a tour of the office or sit in on a meeting with them for a presentation or board meeting.
+That doesn’t mean you actually know them as a person outside of that role.

 Nonprofit organizations succeed or fail by their reputations and your executive director is very much an extension of that reputation.
 Your organization takes on that leader’s attributes, good and bad, especially if they are the founder.
 You don’t want your values and your personality walking out the door with them.

-Having a strong brand identity distinct from theirs will smooth the transition because you’ll know what you’re looking for in a candidate, which will help you make clear decisions about who comes next, and reassure the current leader of the organization that they can move onto the next phase of their life without leaving the organization in the lurch.
+Having a strong brand identity distinct from theirs will smooth the transition.
+Knowing what you’re looking for in a candidate will help you make clear decisions about who comes next.
+It also reassures the current leader of the organization that they can truly move on.
+The organization will endure without them.
 Speaking of clear decisions and expectations, there’s another important question that should be asked of your board consistently and constantly whether the leader of the organization is a seasoned veteran or shiny and new.

 What steps are you taking to normalize the discussion of succession planning and set realistic expectations for the people involved in the process?

-When an organization leader decides to move on or retire, identifying their successor can take anywhere from 6-18 months (for example, school leaders are loath to leave their community, students, and staff in the middle of a school year).
-And during the transitional months, leaders will likely hold back when it comes to making complicated, long-reaching decisions with consequences that their successor might inherit.
+When an organization leader decides to move on or retire, identifying their successor can take anywhere from 6-18 months.
+(For example, school leaders are loath to leave their community, students, and staff in the middle of a school year).
+During the transitional months, leaders will likely hold back when it comes to making complicated, long-reaching decisions with consequences that their successor might inherit.

 If your organization has already normalized the discussion of succession planning as part of doing business, you make these decisions and transitions easier for everyone.

 There are multiple ways to approach it.
-You can develop a transition plan before one is needed, you can incorporate succession planning as a standing initiative in your strategic plan, and you can normalize discussions about succession planning with staff, stakeholders, and the community.
+You can develop a transition plan before one is needed.
+Incorporate succession planning as a standing initiative in your strategic plan.
+Normalize discussions about succession planning with staff, stakeholders, and the community so it feels natural and not forced.

-Conversations like these are why Susannah Wolf, Head of School for Pluralistic School One (PS1), who succeeded the founder after a 53-year-tenure and I are discussing the most important factors that went into PS1’s succession planning, including best practices and pitfalls to avoid, on Thursday, August 15.
-If you’re a leader thinking about your own transition (in or out of an organization), a board member committed to successful transition planning, or you’re just curious about how to support a successful transition from wherever you are in your career journey, this webinar is for you.
+Conversations like these are why Susannah Wolf, Head of School for Pluralistic School One (PS1), who succeeded the founder after a 53-year-tenure and I discussed he most important factors that went into PS1’s succession planning, including best practices and pitfalls to avoid.
+Are you a leader thinking about your own transition (in or out of an organization)?
+A board member committed to successful transition planning?
+Are you just curious about how to support a successful transition from wherever you are in your career journey?
+If any of the above apply, this webinar is for you.

 Leave Your Legacy: Set Your Organization Up for Success